- Home

 1. Switch off

 While staying connected is important, it’s also possible for our screen time to become a source of stress and negativity if we have too much of it.
+If you spend a lot of time on social media, video calls, or reading the news, it’s natural that you might feel overwhelmed at times.

-One of the main reasons that people struggle to take breaks from technology is due to the fear of missing out, or because it’s a way to keep our hands busy during quiet moments.
+One of the main reasons people struggle to take breaks from technology is the fear of missing out, or because it’s a way to keep our hands busy during quiet moments.
 However, taking some time to switch off and look up from our screens every now and then can often provide the peace and relaxation we’ve been looking for.

-For help and guidance with this, you might like to read our articles; 8 tips for coping with screen fatigue and 8 ways to manage your news consumption.
+For help and guidance with this, you might like to read our articles: 8 tips for coping with screen fatigue and 8 ways to manage your news consumption.

 2. Set aside ‘worry time’

 If you have worries clouding your mind, it can be helpful to set aside time to address them, instead of simply telling yourself to stop worrying.
-This ‘worry time’ could be 20 minutes once a day, or perhaps a worry slot at the beginning of the day and another before bed.
+This ‘worry time’ could be 20 minutes once a day, or perhaps a short worry slot at the beginning of the day and another before bed.

 This time will ideally be used to put any irrational thoughts and fears to bed by letting them play out in your mind or offloading them in a journal.
 You might also like to use this time to consider how you could overcome a worry or a negative thought by tackling it head-on.